-A study was conducted on the impact of the biomass burning plumes transported from the Eastern Ghat regions on the chemical characteristics of the size-segregated aerosols over Kolkata, a tropical megacity situated at the eastern Indo-Gangetic Plain.
-A Micro Orifice Uniform Deposit Impactor (MOUDI) was used to collect the size-segregated aerosols with and without the influence of transported biomass burning plumes during premonsoon (March–May), 2016.
-Satellite observations revealed the presence of thick polluted aerosol layer during the fire episodes whereas clean marine aerosol layer was observed during the normal episodes over Kolkata.
-Transported plumes enhanced the fine mode aerosols whereas the coarse mode aerosols remained unaffected.
-PM1.0-0.1 and PM0.1 were greatly affected by the transported plumes with the increase by three folds during the fire episodes.
-K+, NH4+ and SO42– showed significant increases in the accumulation mode (PM1.0-0.1) under the influence of biomass burning plumes whereas NO3– showed an increase in coarse mode aerosols.
-Transported plumes did not change the mass-size distribution patterns of K+, NH4+ and SO42– (unimodal fine mode dominant) whereas NO3– showed a change from bimodal to unimodal coarse mode dominant distribution under the influence of transported plumes.
-It was observed that the biomass burning plumes interacted well with the accumulation and superfine mode (PM0.1) sea-salt particles leading to the depletion of chloride.
+A study was conducted on the impact of biomass burning plumes transported from the Eastern Ghats region on the chemical characteristics of size-segregated aerosols over Kolkata, a tropical megacity situated in the eastern part of the Indo-Gangetic Plain.
+A Micro Orifice Uniform Deposit Impactor (MOUDI) was used to collect size-segregated aerosols affected and unaffected by the influence of transported biomass burning plumes during the pre-monsoon season (March–May) in 2016.
+Satellite observations revealed the presence of a thick polluted aerosol layer over Kolkata during the fire episodes, whereas a clean marine aerosol layer was observed during the normal episodes.
+Transported plumes enhanced the fine-mode aerosols, whereas the coarse-mode aerosols remained unaffected.
+PM1.0-0.1 and PM0.1 were greatly affected by the transported plumes, with a threefold increase during the fire episodes.
+K+, NH4+ and SO42– showed significant increases in the accumulation-mode (PM1.0-0.1) under the influence of biomass burning plumes, whereas NO3– showed an increase in the coarse-mode aerosols.
+The transported plumes did not change the mass-size distribution patterns of K+, NH4+ and SO42– (in which the unimodal fine-mode was dominant), but NO3– showed a change from a bimodal to a unimodal coarse-mode distribution under the influence of the plumes.
+It was observed that the biomass burning plumes interacted strongly with the accumulation- and superfine-mode (PM0.1) sea-salt particles, leading to the depletion of chloride.
 The maximum chloride depletion (~80%) was observed in the size range of 0.56–0.32 µm.
 It was observed that non-sea-SO42– was the key constituent responsible for the chloride loss from sea-salt particles.
-The biomass burning plume was found to have the potential to change the mass-size distribution pattern of the total aerosols from the coarse mode to the fine mode dominant.
+The biomass burning plume was found to have the potential to shift the dominance from coarse- to fine-mode particles in the mass-size distribution pattern of the total aerosols.